johnyf/tool_lists/verification_synthesis.md

 Please list only Open Source/research tools, proprietary ones are not widely and unconditionally useful.
 Conditionally (sufficiently) free tools are welcome.

+Would you like to suggest a/your tool for addition, but skip cloning/pull requests, please email <jfilippidis@gmail.com>.

 To the extent possible under law, the authors have waived all copyright and related or neighboring rights to this text.
 You should have received a copy of the CC0 Public Domain Dedication along with this text.
 If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.